 If you’ve ever ventured deep into Oceania and Australasia, you may well have come across the atolls of Tokelau.
 A relatively small community, it bridges the gap between New Zealand and the US, offering a curious climate and a very unique culture!

 Even if you’ve heard of Tokelau before, and have visited there in the past, there are still likely to be plenty of things you might not know about these islands or its people.
-Here’s some interesting facts about Tokelau and its atolls to help bring you closer to the area!
+Here’s some fun facts about Tokelau and its atolls to help bring you closer to the area!

 Tokelau may be small, and may have a relatively select population, however, it actually has its own language – Tokelauan, funnily enough.
 Although people across the atolls are known to speak English and Samoan, as well as Tuvaluan.